-Let me start off by acknowledging that having a job in a cubicle is far from the worst experience.
+Let me start by acknowledging that having a job in a cubicle is far from the worst experience.
 I’m fortunate.
 Life is good in the frigid wastes of the Upper Midwest.
 The pay is good and the people I get to work with are pretty darn great.

 That said, I’ve found that I’d rather be doing about 3,000 different things besides plugging away in an office all day.
-Being outdoors, working on house projects (my own home or the four rental properties we keep), being with my family, all come to mind.
+Being outdoors, working on house projects (my own home or the four rental properties we keep), and being with my family, all come to mind.

 Family time is so much better when it’s not squeezed among the many obligations of a household.
 Saturday and Sunday go by far too quickly.

-Cube life in Corporate America is stressful.
+Cubicle life in Corporate America is stressful.
 Some folks can manage stress better than others.
-I hold my own, but I know enough at this stage of the game to recognize the physical and mental impact of high-tension, crazy hours, and uninformed managers.
+I hold my own, but I know enough at this stage of the game to recognize the physical and mental impact of high tension, crazy hours, and uninformed managers.
 We take work home with us every night, and we sometimes can’t help but stew on things we shouldn’t stew about.

 I think it wasn’t until I got to my late 30s before I stopped dreading Monday morning on a Sunday.
 Nothing like being a fitful bag of anxiety on one of two precious days off…

 We get one, short crack at this life.
 Financial Freedom and Early Retirement are synonymous.
 I intend to work after my cubicle life is over, but it’ll be work that I enjoy, at the frequency of my choosing.

 When it comes to spending, saving, and making money, I’d say I fall into most statistical norms.
 Having followed the Pied Piper as a spender and mediocre saver, I’ve had a few bad habits to overcome.